 ❓

-If I don't perform a safe removal, will I lose my data forever?
+If I don't perform a safe removal, will the files always be lost?

 ❓